Sophie Melville

 Sophie Melville (born 1991) is a Welsh actress of stage and screen from Swansea, Wales.
-She has been the recipient of best actress at the Stage Awards for Acting Excellence and nominated for the Outstanding Solo Performance at the Drama Desk Awards and the Best Actress Award at the Evening Standard Theatre Awards for her work in Iphigenia in Splott.
+She has twice been the recipient of best actress at the Stage Awards for Acting Excellence, nominated for the Outstanding Solo Performance at the Drama Desk Awards and the Best Actress Award at the Evening Standard Theatre Awards for her work in Iphigenia in Splott.

 Early life

 Born in Swansea in 1991, Melville studied Drama at Gorseinon College and went on to receive a first class honours in acting at Royal Welsh College of Music and Drama in 2013.

 Career

 Stage

 She had a “breakout” role in the one-woman play Iphigenia in Splott by Gary Owen which she first played in 2015 at the Sherman Theatre in Cardiff.
 The play was then chosen as part of the British Council’s Edinburgh Showcase at The Pleasance at the Edinburgh Fringe Festival in 2015.
 The play transferred to the National Theatre’s Temporary Space in 2016.
 Melville won The Stage Award for Acting Excellence for her role, in 2015. and was nominated for an Evening Standard Theatre Award for Best Actress in 2016.

 Melville then appeared as Marilyn Monroe in Insignificance, at the Theatr Clwyd in Mold, in 2016.
 Followed by Blackbird, at Cardiff’s The Other Room in 2016.
 In 2017 she appeared in Low Level Panic, at the Orange Tree Theatre, London.